jheftmann/0.0-image-orientation/README.md

 <div class="js-image-orientation"></div>
 ```

-Your images/objects will have a class applied applied to them based on their orientation:`.img-portrait`, `.img-landscape`, or `.img-square`
+Your images/objects will have a class applied applied to them based on their orientation:`.img-portrait`, `.img-landscape`, or `.img-square`.